-Ray Millison Now: Where is Jake Millison's Father Today?
+Ray Millison: Jake Millison's Dad Now Leads a Quiet Life

 Where Is Jake Millison’s Father Today?

 Ray Millison, now in his 70s, still resides in New Mexico – in Ojo Feliz, to be exact.
-And, according to his Facebook profile, he is engaged to an artist named Jessica Eve Ewing.
-He isn’t very active on his social media, but last year, for his birthday, he did ask his well-wishers to donate to the Wounded Warrior Project, saying, “For my birthday this year, I’m asking for donations to Wounded Warrior Project.
+And, according to his Facebook profile, he is now married to an artist named Jessica Eve Ewing.
+He isn’t very active on his social media, but in 2019, for his birthday, he did ask his well-wishers to donate to the Wounded Warrior Project, saying, “For my birthday this year, I’m asking for donations to Wounded Warrior Project.
 I’ve chosen this nonprofit because their mission means a lot to me, and I hope you’ll consider contributing as a way to celebrate with me.
 Every little bit will help me reach my goal.”
 Ray’s familial past is unfortunate, yes, but as he himself had no hand in anything, we just hope that he has been able to move on from it with his head held high.
-(Featured Image Credit: Ray Millison / Facebook)

 Read More: Where is Jake Millison’s Mother Today?